pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 - [The current version of MAAS](#heading--current-maas-release-notes)
 - [Other MAAS versions](#heading--other-maas-versions)

-<a href="#heading--3-2-2-maas-release-notes"><h2 id="heading--3-2-2-maas-release-notes">MAAS 3.2.2 release notes</h2></a>
+<a href="#heading--3-2-4-maas-release-notes"><h2 id="heading--3-2-4-maas-release-notes">MAAS 3.2.4 release notes</h2></a>

-We are happy to announce that MAAS 3.2.2 has been released.
+We are happy to announce that MAAS 3.2.4 has been released.
 This point release of MAAS 3.2 provides a fix for a critical bug that prevented the controllers page from displaying under certain conditions:

 -  #1983624 [Fresh MAAS 3.2 install failed to find controller](https://bugs.launchpad.net/bugs/1983624)

-No other changes were made for this release.
+This release also addresses build issues found in prior point releases.

 <a href="#heading--3-2-1-maas-release-notes"><h2 id="heading--3-2-1-maas-release-notes">MAAS 3.2.1 release notes</h2></a>